black-v0id/black-v0id/security-portfolio/audit.md

 I find myself doing a lot of "... but what if" scenarios like "what if the network password is admin/admin" "what if there is 1 IT person running all of this" "what if there are some controls in place but not up to date with the growth and change of positions within the company" so I catch myself trying to refocus on the scope given and the explicit details I have.

 ❓ what are the biggest risks to the organization?

-    - Legacy system management - that takes time and manpower which takes away from other tasks
+    - Legacy system management - that takes time and manpower which takes away from other tasks /
-    - Business continuity outages via lack of controls & procedures - bringing in new team members is challenging and so is communicating with other departments due to a lack of policies, procedures and unified controls
+    - Business continuity outages via lack of controls & procedures - bringing in new team members is challenging and so is communicating with other departments due to a lack of policies, procedures and unified controls /
-    - Security misconfiguration - if they aren't sure what the controls are/where the assets are then they have a major hole in the system for visibility
+    - Security misconfiguration - if they aren't sure what the controls are/where the assets are then they have a major hole in the system for visibility /
-    - Compliance risk - if they are expanding into EU they must comply with GDPR before conducting business
+    - Compliance risk - if they are expanding into EU they must comply with GDPR before conducting business /

 ❓ which controls are most essential to implement immediately vs in the future?

     immediate: implement controls on firewall that are alligned to NIST followed by accounting system then ED then ID them SIEM tools; IAM controls via principle of least privilege; creating proesses and procedures with subsequent training/re-education of staff
     future: establish process for ensuring system is compliant;

 ❓ which compliance regulations does the company need to adhere to, to ensure the company keeps customer and vendor data safe, avoids fines, etc.?

-    The compliance regulation to adhere to is the GDPR.
-The framework that is going to aid them in getting there is the NIST CSF which is mapped in further deatil by resourcrs such as NIST 800, ISO 2700 etc.
+    The compliance regulation to adhere to is the GDPR and PCI DSS.
+The framework that is going to aid them in getting there is the NIST CSF which is mapped in further deatil by resources such as NIST 800, ISO 2700 etc.